Galway, Ireland

 Sample housing

-• Living space: Students live in apartments in groups of three to five.
-Students have single or double bedrooms, each with a twin bed, desk, pillow, duvet, and storage for each student.
-Apartments include two bathrooms (one with shower), living space, and a fully equipped kitchen.
+- Living space: Students live in apartments in groups of four to six.
+Students have single or double bedrooms, each with a twin bed, desk and chair, pillow, duvet, and storage for each student.
+All bedrooms have an ensuite bathroom.
+All apartments include a shared living space and a fully equipped kitchen.
 Students provide sheets and towels.

 Dates and Fees